 Passenger Benefits and Disadvantages

 So sticking to this US DOT decision, what we/passengers are (or should) benefiting from these agreements?
-According to publication about Joint Venture Effects from 4th International Conference on Leadership, Technology, Innovation, and Business Management we can basically divide our benefits into two types:
+According to the publication about Joint Venture Effects from 4th International Conference on Leadership, Technology, Innovation, and Business Management, we can basically divide our benefits into two types:

-- SCALE EFFECTS relates to size of the network in geographical scope.
-Access to new services, routes, direct flights and more flexible schedule as few airlines operates as one.
+- SCALE EFFECTS relates to the size of the network in geographical scope.
+Access to new services, routes, direct flights and a more flexible schedule as few airlines operate as one.